Ross Lupaschuk

 Ross Lupaschuk (born January 19, 1981) is a Canadian former ice hockey defenceman.
-He played 3 games in the National Hockey League with the Pittsburgh Penguins during the 2002–03 season.
+He played 3 games in the National Hockey League (NHL) with the Pittsburgh Penguins during the 2002–03 season.
 The rest of his career, which lasted from 2001 to 2013, was mainly spent in European leagues.

 Juniors

 Lupaschuk played his junior-level hockey in the Western Hockey League (WHL) for five seasons with the Lethbridge Hurricanes, Prince Albert Raiders and Red Deer Rebels.
 He was traded from the Raiders to the Rebels in 2001 in time to play for the Rebels during their 2001 Memorial Cup win.
-While with the Raiders, he was selected in the 1999 NHL Entry Draft by the Washington Capitals in the second round, 34th overall.
+While with the Raiders, he was selected in the 1999 NHL entry draft by the Washington Capitals in the second round, 34th overall.
 Before turning professional, his playing rights were traded to the Pittsburgh Penguins.

 NHL and AHL

 Lupaschuk played four seasons in the Penguins organization, primarily for the Wilkes-Barre/Scranton Penguins of the American Hockey League, except for three games with the Pittsburgh Penguins in 2002–03.
 He attended Phoenix Coyotes training camp at the start of the 2009–10 season, but was released on September 20, 2009.